Jetendar-maheshwari/loan_application/README.md

 - List existing loans
 - Exit the application

 Tests ensure the proper functioning of the repository, covering scenarios where the file exists or does not.
-These tests include add or get data.
+These tests include adding or getting data.

-## Components

 ### Model (Loan)